dimitri-yatsenko/datajoint-tutorial/manuscript/union.md

 ### Examples of union

 Example 1
-:  Note that the order of the arguments does not matter.
+:  Note that the order of the attributes does not matter.

 ![](images/union-example1.png)